MGarrod1/ising_block_level_influence/README.md

 Lynn, Christopher, and Daniel D. Lee.
 "Maximizing influence in an ising network: A mean-field optimal solution."
 Advances in Neural Information Processing Systems.
 2016.

+The code used for the projection onto the positive simplex is based on the ideas presented in the paper:

+Large-scale Multiclass Support Vector Machine Training via Euclidean Projection onto the Simplex Mathieu Blondel, Akinori Fujino, and Naonori Ueda.
+ICPR 2014.

+and can be found at: [https://gist.github.com/mblondel/6f3b7aaad90606b98f71](https://gist.github.com/mblondel/6f3b7aaad90606b98f71)